CleanBREATHE

 Goals

-Goal 1: Developing sensor technologies to extend the sensor networks (sensor kit) distributed by citizens.
-The hardware and software form the core element for AI-based prediction algorithms.
-The expansion of the data collection network with newly designed mobile and stationary sensors will enable the collection of regionally relevant data on air pollutants.
-This includes the detection of particularly strong polluters of air pollution, through the geographical collection of data and evaluation of air flows.
+Goal 1: Develop sensor technologies to augment sensor networks (sensor kits) distributed by citizens.
+The hard- and software form the core element for AI based prediction algorithms.
+The extension of the network for data collection by newly designed mobile and stationary sensors will enable the collection of regionally relevant data on air pollutants.
+This will include detection of particularly strong contributors to air pollution, through geographic data collection and airflow analysis.

 Methods